-Out of all United States military branches, the United States Navy's veterans have the highest risk of developing mesothelioma and other asbestos-related illnesses.
-All veterans who have been diagnosed and whose diagnoses have been attributed to asbestos exposure during the time they served in the military can get treatment and benefits through the U.S. Department of Veteran Affairs (VA) and may be entitled to compensation through VA claims and asbestos trust funds.
+Of all branches of the United States military, being a Navy veteran carries the highest risk of developing mesothelioma and other asbestos-related illnesses.
+If you are a veteran with a diagnosed illness related to asbestos exposure during your service, you can get treatment and benefits through the U.S. Department of Veteran Affairs (VA).
+You may also be entitled to compensation through VA claims and asbestos trust funds.

 Asbestos on Naval Ships